web2py/py4web/docs/chapter-13.rst

 The client id and client secret must be provided by Google.

 By default, Google OAuth stores the user's first name, last name, and email in the auth_user table—but not the profile picture.
-You can include the profile picture URL with just two lines of code added to common.py.

-Add the following line here (adds a new field to auth_user):
+You can include the profile picture URL with just few lines of code added to common.py.

 .. code:: python